Set a Default Font in Google Slides (An Easy Workaround!)

 This is really just the tip of the iceberg when it comes to Google Keep…there is SO much you can do to save time with this free app!

-I feel so strongly about Google Keep organization I even created a course on setting up an entire management system:
+I feel so strongly about Google Keep organization I even created a quick course on setting up an entire management system, right now.

 Let me know how it goes!
 And if you have any questions, I am here for you!